|George Washington's inkwell in |

 griffin crest on sauce-type boat.

-Then some skeptics stepped in and raised questions about the connection between the two.
-Then, on the website of the authoritative American Heraldry Society, appears this statement by Joseph McMillan, Director of Research for the Society:
+Some skeptics rained on this parade in the early 1900s.
+They raised questions about the connection between the American flag and Washington's arms.
+A century later, on the website of the authoritative American Heraldry Society, appears this statement by Joseph McMillan, Director of Research for the Society:

 - During the time of George Washington, his love of his family arms might have had to be disguised from the hothead rebels of New England who were opposed to aristocrats in the Mother Country or the colonies.